 Questions about ELSO Workshops may be sent to the ELSO email account.

-Fall 2023 Workshop Series
+Fall 2025 Workshop Series

 Workshop Registration

-October 13: Socializing and Networking
+September 5: Socializing and Networking

 At conferences, during networking events, even just waiting in line at Starbucks, these are all times to make contacts and talk about your academic work with others.
 In this workshop, you’ll learn about and practice starting a conversation and continuing it to make friends and connections.
 You will also learn strategies for making your academic work understandable for others outside your field.

 The start of fall semester is when many faculty positions are advertised and postdoc positions become available.
-Come to this workshop to better understand the overall academic job search timeline, how to interpret academic job ads, the types of materials included in applications, and campus resources that can support you as you move through the process.
+Come to this workshop to better understand the overall academic job search timeline, how to interpret academic job ads, the types of materials included in applications, and campus resources that can support you as you move through the process